Man and Woman sit on coach looking at paper documents

 If you have a rewards card that you use for everyday purchases, you might want a second card that has a lower interest rate for emergency expenses.
 Or your current card's rewards program might not suit you anymore, and a new card could better align with your spending and lifestyle.

 You can compare credit card offerings to see which card you want.
-However, applying for a new credit card can lead to a hard credit inquiry, which could hurt your credit score even if you're not approved.
+However, applying for a new credit card can lead to a hard credit inquiry, which may hurt your credit score even if you're not approved.

 Next steps